somya339/Team-Conference/pnpm-setup.md

 # PNPM Setup Guide

-This guide explains how to set up and use pnpm with the Stellar Conferencing project.
+This guide explains how to set up and use pnpm with the NexusMeet project.

 ## What is PNPM?